KatyEkat/pokemons/README.md

 ## Instructions for launching the project

 <p>1.
-Clone a project from the repository on your pc with the command in the console.</p>
+Clone the project from the repository on your pc with the command in the console.</p>

 ### `git clone`